PetarJovancic/fintech-app/README.md

 ### Usage
 - Download files from the rapository
-- install packages by executing 'npm init' and then later 'npm install'
+- install packages by executing 'npm install'
 - execute command 'node app' in the terminal